svx/plone.appliance/docs/setup/osx.rst

 Click **Import**

-Wait till import is done
+Wait till import is done and continue with :ref:`starting-reference-label`.